Princeton-LSI-ResearchComputing/tracebase/INSTALL.md

 - Images
 - favicon.ico

+The webserver needs to be set up to allow file access to the `static` directory at the root level of the codebase.
+It also needs to be configured as an alias in the webserver.
+See **Apache Setup** below.

+#### Create the `MEDIA_ROOT` Directory

-It also serves files from the administrator-selected archive location, which should be set up outside the `tracebase` code repository directory and configured with the `ARCHIVE` variable in the `TraceBase/.env` file.
+TraceBase also serves static files from the administrator-selected `MEDIA_ROOT` location, which should be set up outside the `tracebase` code repository directory and configured with the `MEDIA_ROOT` variable in the `TraceBase/.env` file.
+The default directory name is `tracebase_files`.
+Under it, will be created 2 subdirectories:

+- `archive_files`
+- `download_files`
-The webserver needs to be set up to allow file access to both directories.

-Both locations need to be configured as aliases in the webserver.
+The webserver needs to be set up to allow file access to the `tracebase_files` directory at a location of your choosing, outside the codebase.
+It also needs to be configured as an alias in the webserver.
 See **Apache Setup** below.

 ## Web Server Configuration